-Call for applications - Co-Editorship of the Political Data Yearbook (PDY)
+Call for applications - Co-Editorships of the European Journal of Political Research (EJPR)

 About the journal

 The European Journal of Political Research (EJPR) is a leading journal in political science, currently ranked 9th in the Social Science Citation Index and published by Wiley in partnership with the ECPR.

 Published four times a year, the EJPR specialises in articles articulating theoretical and comparative perspectives in political science, welcoming quantitative and qualitative approaches.

 The EJPR is currently edited by Yannis Papadopoulos (Université de Lausanne) and Cas Mudde (University of Georgia).
 Yannis will stand down in summer 2017 and Cas in summer 2018.
 To allow for smooth transitions the ECPR is seeking a replacement for both editors now, to take on staggered appointments.

 This is an excellent opportunity for established political scientists to take this highly-regarded journal forward.